From Whence Solar Energy Came

 For industrial mass production, fossil fuels became the weapon of choice, fuelling needs of people and countless wars throughout the 20th century.
 Solar energy only became interesting when man started exploring space.
 As it is not viable to take along massive amounts of fuel into space, solar collectors in the form of sails were used to harness energy in space.

-Although heavy investments for faster development were made, it took decades for domestic solar panels to reach the current effectivenesses of around 20% of turning sunlight into energy.
+Although heavy investments for faster development were made, it took decades for domestic solar panels to reach the current efficiency of around 20% of turning sunlight into energy.
 Especially the 1970’s were the real beginning for solar energy, as technological improvements initiated a massive price drop.
-Nowadays, solar panels are 99% cheaper than they were before 1970.

 The Future - Spray-On Panel